occupationMeasurement/lorentz-center-workshop/brainstorming_session.md

 # Brainstorming session

-The ML-Pipeline inlcudes (1) Preprocessing, (2) generation of embeddings, and (3) classification.
+The ML-Pipeline includes (1) preprocessing, (2) representation of textual data (e.g. embeddings), and (3) classification.

 In the brainstorming session we found the following to be relevant:

 ## Preprocessing